vaaas/dwm/README.md

 - Simplified several data structures.
 - Added bstackhoriz layout to better support vertical monitors.
 - Receive configuration through Xresources.
+- Removed keyboard support and replaced it with IPC through FIFO.
+- Remove `config.h` support.

 ### Future plans

 - Removing all remaining uses of calloc.
 All memory required should be allocated statically.
-- Removing keyboard support and replacing it with IPC through Unix domain socket.
 - Use the more modern `xcb` library instead of `xlib`.
 - Improve documentation.
 - Port to a lisp. :)